Quansight/Quansight-website/apps/labs/posts/python-packaging-where-to-next.md

 ## The short version

 This is going to be a long post, so for the impatient reader here are the key points.

-Most important design changes for Python packaging to address native code issues:
+The most important design changes for Python packaging to address native code issues are:

 1. Allow declaring external dependencies in a complete enough fashion in `pyproject.toml`: compilers, external libraries, virtual dependencies.